heroLFG/hugo-herolfg-site/content/posts/reminders.md

 > And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.

 There are no sheep.
-People who aren't serving the greatest intentions now might do so later in life.
+We are all immature childish monsters.
+If we try, we can learn to better serve the greatest intentions.

 Who brings forth good fruit?
 - The servants: who serve the Greatest Intentions.